madprops/blog/docs/commands.md

 You can click or press enter and `xdotool` will write the command on the focused window.

+It will automatically press Enter.
+You might want to disable that by commenting the last line.

 Since it's `rofi` you can also filter it through the keyboard.

 It's meant to target terminal emulators.